 My first breakthrough with meditation

-I’ve been meditating like this for the past couple of months.
-Recently, one evening, I was meditating in my room, when a curious thing happened.
+After a couple of months of regular meditation, one evening, I was meditating in my room, when a curious thing happened.
 I decided to turn my head to look at my mirrored wardrobe.
 My own reflection looked unfamiliar for the first time in my life.
 I felt the way I normally do when looking at a stranger walking down the street; it was a neutral observation, if that makes sense.
 I didn’t feel any emotion; I just acknowledged the presence.